 Summary

 In conclusion, trauma recovery is a complex and ongoing process that can involve a series of ups and downs.
-However, trauma survivors experience three general phases in their recovery: the safety, the remembrance and grieving, and the reconnection.
-By understanding these phases and seeking support, they can begin to move towards a sense of empowerment and transformation.
+However, trauma survivors often experience four general phases in their recovery: the safety phase, the remembrance and grieving phase, the reconnection phase, and finally, the integration phase.
+Each phase plays a vital role in healing, and progress may look different for everyone.
+By understanding these phases and seeking support, survivors can begin to move toward a place of empowerment, resilience, and long-term transformation.

 You are also always welcome to contact me to see if I might be able to support you as you journey forward.